giladju/networking101/docs/issues-solutions.md

 1. URL to LB
 2. External IP of Bastion server
 3. Admin Private Key

+# Start figuring out what is what

+1. What is the URL of my Load Balancer?
+2. How do I see that the ELB is up?
+3. Why won't it show me a web page?
+4. How do I access the bastion?
+5. How do I allow a developer to access the Webserver, without having private keys cloud servers?
+6. why can't I update the software on the web server
+7. why isn't the ELB able to access the WebServer?
+8. How do I fix this?
+9. How do I know the system is up?

 # Step 1: ssh as Admin to bastion